AndyMc3000/ci-ms2-party-chef/README.md

 ## 2. <a name="user-experience-design">User Experience Design (UX)</a> ##

-The design of this website was determined by assessing and quantifying the goals and objectives of the website owners, as well as the requirements of end users who will visit and use the website.
-Following the determination of 'Client' and 'User' stories and their subsequent technical requirments, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
-The outcome or tasks created for each plane is outlinined below.
+The design of this website was determined by assessing and quantifying the goals and objectives of the business owner, as well as the requirements of end users who will visit and use the website.
+Following the determination of 'Client' and 'User' stories and their subsequent technical requirements, the site was designed using the principles of Jesse James Garrett's '5 Planes of UX Design'.
+The outcome or tasks created for each design plane is outlinined below.

 ### The 5 Planes of UX Design: ###